theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ```

-As you can see Hugo did not build any pages per say but it did wrote markdown files!
+As you can see Hugo did not build any pages per say but it did write markdown files!
 We should get a fresh `remote/public/monster` directory full of monsters!

 And just like that, we've wrapped up __Step 1__!